iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 At the most basic level this method of page creation is quite simple: Grab the `createPage` function from the API and call it with some props.

 * `path` is required.
 This is the path that your page will have as a generated HTML file.
 It's the URL of your final page.
 * `component` is also required.
-It's the file contain the react component that will be used to render this particular page
+It's the file containing the react component that will be used to render this particular page.
 * `context` is optional but I've included it here because it will be important soon.
 This lets you pass data down to the react component specified in the `component` option as well as the `pageQuery` (if any).

 The API is actually pretty simple: To generate a new page call `createPage` with some props.
 So in pseudo code: